ZackDiego/fastapi_e-commerce_backend/README.md

-# Nodejs-blog: Markdown Blog Website
+# Python API development with FastAPI
 Project created following tutorial from [freeCodeCamp.org](https://www.youtube.com/watch?v=0sOvCWFmrtA&t=51919s) The project is altered for e-commerce needs, which organize products instead of posts